Multilingual Event Linking to Wikidata: Multilingual Event Linking Dataset

 \subsection{Dataset Compilation}

-To compile our dataset, we follow a simple three-stage pipeline.
-First, we identify Wikidata items that correspond to events.
-Second, for these Wikidata events, we collect links to corresponding language Wikipedia articles.
-Third, we iterate through all the language Wikipedia dumps to collect mentions that refer to these events.
+To compile our dataset, we follow a three-stage pipeline, 1) identify Wikidata items that correspond to events, 2) for each Wikidata event, collect links to language Wikipedia articles and 3) iterate through all the language Wikipedia dumps to collect mention spans that refer to these events.

-\textbf{Wikidata Event Identification:} Events typically have specific time, location and participants associated with them, distinguishing them from entities.
-To identify events from the large pool of Wikidata items (WD), we make use of the properties listed for each WD item.\footnote{\url{wikidata.org/wiki/Wikidata:List\_of\_properties}} Specifically, we consider a WD item to be a candidate event if it contains the following two properties, temporal (duration {\sc or} point-in-time {\sc or} (start-time {\sc and} end-time)) and spatial (location {\sc or} coordinate-location).
+\paragraph{Wikidata Event Identification:} Events are typically associated with time, location and participants, distinguishing them from entities.
+To identify events from the large pool of Wikidata (WD) items, we make use of the properties listed on WD.\footnote{\url{wikidata.org/wiki/Wikidata:List\_of\_properties}} Specifically, we consider a WD item to be a candidate event if it contains the following two properties, temporal\footnote{duration {\sc or} point-in-time {\sc or} (start-time {\sc and} end-time)} and spatial\footnote{location {\sc or} coordinate-location}.
 We perform additional postprocessing on this candidate event set to remove non-events like empires (Roman Empire: Q2277), missions (Surveyor 7: Q774594), TV series (Deception: Q30180283) and historic places (French North Africa: Q352061).\footnote{see \autoref{tab:wd_excluded_props} in \autoref{ssec:appendix_dataset} of Appendix for the full list of exclusion properties.} Each event in our final set has caused a state change and is grounded in a spatio-temporal context.
 This distinguishes our set of events from the rest of the items from Wikidata.
 Following the terminology from \citet{weischedel-etal-2013-ontonotes}, these KB events can be characterized as \emph{eventive nouns}.